TheDitis/SoundPen/README.md

 5. Replace *input_filename* with the name of the image you put into the Inputphotos folder, including the extension.
 6. Replace *ouput_filename* with your desired output name, **without extension**, as it will always be .wav.
 7. Run the script
 8. Find the output file in the OutputWavs folder, and plug it into your favorite synthesizer.
+Note that you'll want to use your synthesizers tuning adjustments, as automatic tuning isn't currently implemented.
 9. Jam with your newly drawn sound!

 ### Note: You won't hear anything when playing this in a media player, as this generates only a single cycle waveform, and is therefore very, very short.